cvarier/2D-Elliptic-Mesh-Generator/README.md

 <p align="center"><img src ="https://user-images.githubusercontent.com/16710726/31331597-00423ea6-acb1-11e7-896d-48ba46dd996d.gif"/></p>

 where each of the partial derivatives comes from the definition of the covariant base vectors.
-Each of these base bectors describe how one coordinate system changes with respect to another, when any particular coordinate is held fixed.
+Each of these base vectors describe how one coordinate system changes with respect to another, when any particular coordinate is held fixed.
 For our two-dimensional problem, we can expand these sums to yield the following expressions for the metric tensors:

 <p align="center">&nbsp&nbsp&nbsp<img src="https://user-images.githubusercontent.com/16710726/31332560-d5ca47aa-acb4-11e7-9524-27911f357c6b.gif" /></p>
 <p align="center">&nbsp&nbsp&nbsp<img src="https://user-images.githubusercontent.com/16710726/31332553-d0a63a04-acb4-11e7-80c7-b2340ca48d0f.gif" /></p>